-- 1.1 The field of play is rectangular, 55 metres long and 41.70 metres wide. - 1.2 Side-lines mark the longer perimeters of the field; back-lines mark the shorter perimeters of the field. - 1.3 The goal-lines are the parts of the back-lines between the goal-posts. - 1.4 Boundary-boards with a height of 25 cm mark the side-lines and back-lines but not the goal-lines; the boards are placed against the outside of the lines. - 1.5 A line of 50 cm length is marked in the middle of the field: the centre line. - 1.6 Two lines each of 50 cm length are marked, one of them 11 metres from the centre of one back-line and the other 11 metres from the centre of the other back-line: the 11 metres lines.
+- 1.2 Side-lines mark the longer perimeters of the field; back-lines mark the shorter perimeters of the field. - 1.3 The goal-lines are the parts of the back-lines between the goal-posts. - 1.4 Boundary-boards, ideally with a height of 25 cm, mark the side-lines and backlines but not the goal-lines; the boards are placed against the outside of the lines.